artem-zinnatullin/RxJava/docs/What's-different-in-2.0.md

 In the Reactive-Streams specification, the `Subject`-like behavior, namely being a consumer and supplier of events at the same time, is done by the `org.reactivestreams.Processor` interface.
 As with the `Observable`/`Flowable` split, the backpressure-aware, Reactive-Streams compliant implementations are based on the `FlowableProcessor<T>` class (which extends `Flowable` to give a rich set of instance operators).
 An important change regarding `Subject`s (and by extension, `FlowableProcessor`) that they no longer support `T -> R` like conversion (that is, input is of type `T` and the output is of type `R`).
 (We never had a use for it in 1.x and the original `Subject<T, R>` came from .NET where there is a `Subject<T>` overload because .NET allows the same class name with a different number of type arguments.)

-The `io.reactivex.subjects.AsyncSubject`, `io.reactivex.subjects.BehaviorSubject`, `io.reactivex.subjects.PublishSubject`, `io.reactivex.subjects.ReplaySubject` and `io.reactivex.subjects.UnicastSubject` in 2.x don't support backpressure (as part of the 2.x `Observable` family).
+The `io.reactivex.rxjava3.subjects.AsyncSubject`, `io.reactivex.rxjava3.subjects.BehaviorSubject`, `io.reactivex.rxjava3.subjects.PublishSubject`, `io.reactivex.rxjava3.subjects.ReplaySubject` and `io.reactivex.rxjava3.subjects.UnicastSubject` in 2.x don't support backpressure (as part of the 2.x `Observable` family).

-The `io.reactivex.processors.AsyncProcessor`, `io.reactivex.processors.BehaviorProcessor`, `io.reactivex.processors.PublishProcessor`, `io.reactivex.processors.ReplayProcessor` and `io.reactivex.processors.UnicastProcessor` are backpressure-aware.
+The `io.reactivex.rxjava3.processors.AsyncProcessor`, `io.reactivex.rxjava3.processors.BehaviorProcessor`, `io.reactivex.rxjava3.processors.PublishProcessor`, `io.reactivex.rxjava3.processors.ReplayProcessor` and `io.reactivex.rxjava3.processors.UnicastProcessor` are backpressure-aware.
 The `BehaviorProcessor` and `PublishProcessor` don't coordinate requests (use `Flowable.publish()` for that) of their downstream subscribers and will signal them `MissingBackpressureException` if the downstream can't keep up.
 The other `XProcessor` types honor backpressure of their downstream subscribers but otherwise, when subscribed to a source (optional), they consume it in an unbounded manner (requesting `Long.MAX_VALUE`).

 ## TestSubject